hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/guide/themes-and-palettes/index.md

 ## addStandardPalettes

-This function adds the palettes referenced by the array of palette names to the [Palette List](#palette-list).
+This function adds the palettes referenced by the array of palette names to the palette list.

 ### Syntax